Pre-enrolment and enrolment

 Your DBS certificate, if your course requires one.

 If you are being sponsored by an organisation, you need to upload the sponsor’s details on headed paper and ensure you bring this with you to enroll.

 6b.
 Attend your induction in Welcome Week

 Trust inductions will be held on the same day of the week that your course will run.
-Your course administrator will send your further details about your induction nearer the time.

 (EXCEPT FOR: Foundations of Psychodynamic Psychotherapy (PCMATP001 – D58 and PCPDTPOO1 – D58) and Inter-cultural psychodynamic psychotherapy (PCTCTP004 – D59I) which will be held on the afternoon of Thursday 27 September after the clinical and directorate Induction, rather than on their usual teaching day of Wednesday).